 Myth #1: Only married couples can adopt from Colombia.

-Fact: Couples, single men and single women are all eligible to adopt from Colombia!
+Fact: Married couples (including same-sex couples), single men and single women are all eligible to adopt from Colombia!
 While some other country programs aren’t open to single applicants, or are restricted to single women, the Colombia program allows single men and women who are 25 years and older to apply.

 Myth #2: All children on the Colombia photolisting have severe special needs.

 Fact: Children from Colombia on Holt’s photolisting have been released to multiple adoption agencies for shared adoption advocacy.
 While this includes children with moderate to severe medical, developmental or psychological needs, it also includes older children and sibling groups with minor conditions or issues that have stabilized or resolved.
 The majority of children from Colombia, regardless of age, need adoptive families because they have been removed from their biological families for a variety of reasons — almost always traumatic ones.
 Children who have experienced chronic hurt, fear and sadness in childhood need an opportunity for stability with a prepared adoptive family who is committed to engaging in the therapeutic services needed to help their child heal and thrive.

 Fact: The term “special needs” is often misunderstood and doesn’t necessarily mean that a child has a permanent physical or developmental disability.
 Many children with special needs in the Colombia program are either older than 10, part of a sibling group or have minor to moderate physical, developmental or emotional health needs.
 While there are children with needs requiring lifelong care, many of the children in Colombia who are waiting for a family are healthy and developmentally on target in many areas.
 That’s not to say that childhood trauma disappears when a child is adopted.
 There are experiences that may impact a child’s physical, cognitive and emotional development that are important to learn about and prepare for, but the outcomes are excellent when families are well-supported and prepared.